-The diverse range of tones, textures and form across an endless species of flora, combined with varied perspectives and compositions, ensure there are a more than enough ways to produce a beautifully creative and unique image.
+The diverse range of tones, textures and forms across an endless species of flora, combined with varied perspectives and compositions, ensure there are more than enough ways to produce beautifully creative and unique flower pictures.

-All you need is a macro lens or tube, a little guidance and inspiration… but be warned… you too might become addicted!
+All you need is a macro lens or tube, a little guidance and inspiration… but be warned… you too might become addicted to photographing flowers!

 Then get in close to highlight that detail.
-These two shots would make astunning wall display when printed as a diptych storyboard or even just hung side by side.
+These two flower pictures would make a stunning wall display when printed as a diptych storyboard or even just hung side by side.

 Think beyond the overall beauty of the flower and get in close on the details.
 It might be an interesting line, a gorgeous texture, beautiful colour or combination of colours.

-For that reason, most macro photographers would start with around f/11 for a shot like this.
+For that reason, most macro photographers would start with around f/11 for images like this.

 But… Mel is a rebel and she likes to shoot wide open to really isolate details.
 So don’t restrict yourself by “rules”!
 Experiment at both ends and decide what you like best, or mix it up and let your subject and the resulting look you want to achieve be your guide.

 Some flowers lend themselves perfectly to a centered composition, due to their natural symmetry.

 Related: When to Break the Rule of Thirds